minhtri06/airbnb-be/README.md

 ## About this project

 This is the backend of my Airbnb clone application.
-Which implements the basic feature of airbnb.com such as search/reserve property, post a property, find property in map, message host, etc.
+Which implements the basic feature of airbnb.com.

 [FE repository](https://github.com/minhtri06/airbnb-fe)